The Sulphur-crested Cockatoo

 How To Get Revenge On Your Cat

 They have, in fact, been so annoying lately that I am starting to wonder if they have some kind of beef with me.
 There is a lot of debate on whether cats can be vengeful or not; some people say yes (mostly cat owners) and others say it’s not possible for a (non-human) animal to have an emotion like revenge.
-I tend to lean towards the side of Hell, yeah, they are!
+I tend to lean towards the side of hell, yeah, they are!

 It started me thinking… what if I decided to get revenge on my cats?
 Of course I wouldn’t actually do that, but if I did…how would I go about it?
 Here’s what I’ve come up with so far…